alonmuroch/aVM/crates/bootloader/README.md

 1. **Bootloader**: First-stage loader that verifies the kernel and `liba` images, measures them, and passes a concise boot manifest to the kernel.
 Runs in a restricted environment with no dynamic allocation.
 2. **Kernel**: Manages memory layout, page tables, capabilities, and the syscall surface.
 Provides deterministic scheduling and ties block context (slot, leader, parent state root) to every execution.
 3. **Execution Runtime**: The blockchain-aware executor that will supersede `avm`.
 It coordinates transaction/block execution, drives the VM, and emits receipts and event logs.
-4. **liba (Standard Library)**: Successor of the `program` crate, offering safe wrappers over syscalls (storage, logs, crypto, messaging), ABI helpers, and contract-to-contract call utilities.
+4. **liba (Standard Library)**: Successor of the `clibc` crate, offering safe wrappers over syscalls (storage, logs, crypto, messaging), ABI helpers, and contract-to-contract call utilities.
 5. **Tooling**: Compiler and host utilities reused from the existing workspace to build and package aOS images and applications.

 ## Component Details